6d7a/asnr/README.md

 BER, DER, CER, PER, XER, or whatever exotic *ERs still out there.

 # ASNR Transcoder
+The transcoder crate handles the actual encoding and decoding of data at runtime.
-The transcoder aims to be suitable for `no_std` environments and `wasm-unknown` targets.
+It aims to be suitable for `no_std` environments and `wasm-unknown` targets.
 For a start, the asnr transcoder will provide support for UPER encoding rules, but transcoding can be easily customized by implementing the crate's `Encode` and `Decode` traits.